Mariama Bâ: So Long a Letter

 In 1980, Une si longue lettre, translated as So Long a Letter, was awarded the first Noma Award for Publishing in Africa.
-In this book, the author recognized the immense contributions African women have made and continue to make in the building of their societies.
+In this book, Bâ recognized the immense contributions African women have made and continue to make in the building of their societies.
+The book was internationally successful.
+It was particularly successful in Senegal, which had only recently become independent from French colonial rule.

 The book is written in the form of a letter, or a diary, from a widow, Ramatoulaye, to her childhood girlfriend, Aissatou, who lives in the United States.
 Nafissatou Niang Diallo (1941–1982), who started her works in the 1970s, was a mirror for Mariama Bâ, whose leading role was a strong-minded character.
 Moreover, she found support, friendship and values from female confidence, unity and harmony.
 The discriminatory use of power forces Ramatoulaye to deal with its consequences.
 This discriminatory power is what is in the novel a form of male domination coming from society's construction of a patriarchal ideology.
 Because Ramatoulaye is a woman, she has little power in determining her own destiny, but Aissatou rejects this notion and chooses her own life without being denied a life of her own by her husband Mawdo.